yomorun/GreptimeDB-YoMo/README.md

 # GreptimeDB x Yomo

 This repository showcases how to utilize GreptimeDB for data transportation via YoMo.
-We will use Yomo function to send local IoT or Observability metrics data to remote time-series database, GreptimeDB.
+We will use Yomo's fast and reliable QUIC transport to send local IoT or Observability metrics data to a remote function that ingests the data into time-series database, GreptimeDB.

 ```mermaid
 flowchart LR